All docs

 • docs/

-Game-specific code belongs in game repositories such as gwoop.
-Import boundaries are enforced so the engine does not depend back on the game.
+Game-specific code belongs in downstream game repositories.
+Import boundaries are enforced so the engine does not depend back on game code.

 What Is Still In Progress